TLDR: Text Based Last-layer Retraining for Debiasing Image Classifiers

-To that end, we aim to address the limitation of both DFR \cite{DFR} and DrML \cite{DRML} to develop a framework of debiasing a general image classifier using \textit{text}.
-Namely, we remove the requirement of collecting annotated group-balanced image data of DFR, by developing mechanisms for generating text data which was not sufficiently discussed in DrML \cite{DRML}.
-Moreover, we achieve cross-modal transferability across different embedding spaces so that our method can be applied to debias \textit{general} image classifiers, like DFR \cite{DFR}.
-More specifically, we first develop a \textit{linear} projector that can project a CLIP embedding vector to another image embedding space while preserving the cross-modal transferability, utilizing the concept of \textit{modality gap} \cite{MindTheGap} of CLIP joint embedding space.
-Then, only with the knowledge of the existence and the type of the spurious correlations, we generate group-balanced text data using publicly available Large Language Models (LLM), such as GPT \cite{GPT} or LLaMA\cite{Llama}.
-The generated texts are then followed by efficient filtering steps to only use the text data that are valid for debiasing the classifier.
-Finally, we then retrain the last layer of the biased image classifier using the \textit{projected} CLIP text embeddings of the \textit{generated} group-balanced text data.
-In our experimental results, we show our method, dubbed as \ours \ (\textbf{T}ext-based \textbf{L}ast layer retraining for \textbf{D}ebiasing image classifie\textbf{R}s), outperforms other LLR-based methods that do not require group-annotated data as ours and is competitive compared to DFR \cite{DFR}, which additionally uses the group-balanced image dataset.
+To that end, we aim to address the limitations of both DFR \cite{DFR} and DrML \cite{DRML} to develop a framework for debiasing a \textit{general} image classifier solely using text.
+Namely, unlike DFR, we remove the requirement of collecting annotated group-balanced \textit{image} data by developing general mechanisms for generating text data, without using any metadata.
+Moreover, unlike DrML, we achieve cross-modal transferability across different embedding spaces so that our method can be applied to debiasing general image classifiers.
+Specifically, we first develop a linear projector that can project a CLIP embedding to another image embedding space while preserving the cross-modal transferability, considering the concept of the modality gap \cite{MindTheGap} of CLIP joint embedding space.
+Then, only with the knowledge of the existence and the type of spurious correlations, we \textit{generate} group-balanced text data using publicly available Large Language Models (LLM), such as GPT \cite{GPT} or LLaMA\cite{Llama}.
+The generated texts, which are not confined to some limited metadata, are then followed by a systematic procedure to only select those that are appropriate for debiasing.
+Finally, we retrain the last layer of the biased image classifier using the projected CLIP text embeddings of the generated group-balanced text data.
+In our experimental results, we show our method, dubbed as \ours \ (\textbf{T}ext-based \textbf{L}ast layer retraining for \textbf{D}ebiasing image classifie\textbf{R}s), outperforms other state-of-the-art LLR-based methods that do not require group-annotated data as ours and is competitive with DFR \cite{DFR}, which additionally uses the expensive group-annotated, group-balanced \textit{image} dataset.